How Long Is Alimony Paid In NJ?

 If your marriage lasted under 20 years:

-Factors the court must consider include:
+Some of the factors that the judge must consider include:

 Each spouse’s income